Crush Ice, Puree Fruit, and Whip-up Smoothies with the Best Personal Blenders

 While countertop blenders are certainly a worthwhile investment for their volume capabilities alone, a personal blender is a worthwhile kitchen addition in terms of price and convenience.
 It’s also a step up from handheld immersion blenders that lack a travel cup, require manual effort, and tend to burn out after prolonged use.
 (Though it’s true that immersion blenders do a great job of breaking down solids, especially for soups and sauces, directly in large pans or Dutch ovens.)

 Amy Gorin, MS, RDN, a registered dietitian nutritionist with a focus on plant-based eating, often recommends that clients obtain a personal blender to help stick to a comprehensive nutrition plan.
 So we chatted with Gorin, the owner of Plant-Based Eats in Stamford, Connecticut, to learn what she believes makes the best personal blender, considering crucial features like power, size, and accessories.
-Here are her personal picks in five distinct categories:
+Here are her personal picks in six distinct categories:

 - Best Overall: Ninja Personal Blender